There are two main aspects of designing for Interactive Canvas:

 For the best user experience, you should:

 - Create responsive designs.
-Make sure your designs work for both landscape and portrait mode and hold up from small phones to larger screens.
+Make sure your designs work for either landscape and portrait mode and hold up from small phones to larger screens.
 Your users should be able to easily read the UI for each type of surface.

 - Take cognitive load into consideration.
 To avoid overwhelming your users, keep the information and content you present on the screen organized, clean, and concise.